There is a waitlist to join Masterworks.

 No, Masterworks is not a scam.
 It’s one of the only ways to invest in high-end art without a ton of up-front capital.

 Investing in alternatives is (unfortunately) fraught with many scammers, especially around art, collectibles, and digital assets like crypto and NFTs.
-But Masterworks aims to be very transparent with its platform members and investors, and files all its offerings with the SEC.
+But Masterworks aims to be very transparent with its members and investors, and files all its offerings with the SEC, also linking to those filings directly on each offering page on their site.

 Masterworks Key Figures

-• Masterworks fees: 11% initial “true-up” in form of equity, 1.5% annual management fee, 20% commission on profit from sale of artwork
+- Masterworks fees: 10% initial “true-up” in form of equity, 1.5% annual management fee, 20% commission on profit from sale of artwork.

 Pros and Cons of Masterworks